 Adjustments for Changes in Capitalization.
-If the Grantor determines that a dividend, recapitalization, stock split, merger, consolidation, or other similar corporate transaction or event, equitably requires an adjustment, then the Grantor may adjust any or all of:
+If the Grantor determines that a dividend, recapitalization, stock split, merger, consolidation, or other similar corporate transaction or event, equitably requires an adjustment, then the Grantor shall adjust any or all of:

-- · the number and kind of shares of common stock (or other securities or property) with respect to which awards may be granted or awarded; - the number and kind of shares of common stock (or other securities or property) subject to outstanding awards; and - the grant or exercise price with respect to any outstanding option or stock appreciation right.
+- the number and kind of shares of common stock (or other securities or property) with respect to which awards may be granted or awarded; - the number and kind of shares of common stock (or other securities or property) subject to outstanding awards; and - the grant or exercise price with respect to any outstanding option or stock appreciation right.

 Change in Control.
-As discussed above, the an independent director's, key employee's or consultant's rights in an award may vest upon a "change in control."
-"Change in Control" shall mean a change in ownership or control of LTC effected through any of the following transactions:
+As discussed above, an independent director's, key employee's or consultant's rights in an award may vest upon a "change in control."
+"Change in control" shall mean a change in ownership or control of LTC effected through any of the following transactions:

-- · any person or related group of persons (other than LTC or a person that directly or indirectly controls, is controlled by, or is under common control with, LTC) is or becomes the beneficial owner (within the meaning of Rule 13d-3 under the Exchange Act), directly or indirectly, of securities of LTC representing 30% or more of the combined voting power of LTC's then outstanding securities; - the stockholders of LTC approve a merger or consolidation of LTC with any other entity, other than a merger or consolidation which would result in the voting securities of LTC outstanding immediately prior thereto continuing to represent more than 66-2/3% of the combined voting power of the voting securities of LTC or such surviving entity outstanding immediately after such merger or consolidation; - · the stockholders of LTC approve a plan of complete liquidation of LTC or an agreement for the sale of disposition by LTC of all or substantially all of LTC's assets; or - · a majority of the members of the Board cease to be, as of any date of determination, members of the Board who were members of the Board as of the date the 2007 Equity Participation Plan was approved by the stockholders of LTC or was nominated for election or elected to the Board with the approval of a majority of the members of the Board at the time of such nomination or election.
+- any person or related group of persons (other than LTC or a person that directly or indirectly controls, is controlled by, or is under common control with, LTC) is or becomes the beneficial owner (within the meaning of Rule 13d-3 under the Exchange Act), directly or indirectly, of securities of LTC representing 30% or more of the combined voting power of LTC's then outstanding securities; - the stockholders of LTC approve a merger or consolidation of LTC with any other entity, other than a merger or consolidation which would result in the voting securities of LTC outstanding immediately prior thereto continuing to represent more than 662/3% of the combined voting power of the voting securities of LTC or such surviving entity outstanding immediately after such merger or consolidation or a merger or consolidation for the purpose of implementing a recapitalization of LTC or similar transaction in which no person acquires more than 30% of the combined voting power of the voting securities of LTC;

+- the stockholders of LTC approve a plan of complete liquidation of LTC or an agreement for the sale of disposition by LTC of all or substantially all of LTC's assets; or - a majority of the members of the Board cease to be, as of any date of determination, members of the Board who were members of the Board as of the date the 2008 Equity Participation Plan was approved by the stockholders of LTC or were nominated for election or elected to the Board with the approval of a majority of the members of the Board at the time of such nomination or election.

 Amendment and Termination.
-The 2007 Equity Participation Plan may be terminated by the Board or the Compensation Committee at any time.
-The Board or the Compensation Committee may amend the 2007 Equity Participation Plan (and the awards issued thereunder), but may not, without prior approval of the stockholders:
+The 2008 Equity Participation Plan may be terminated by the Board at any time.
+The Board may amend the 2008 Equity Participation Plan (and the awards issued thereunder), but may not, without prior approval of the stockholders:

-· increase the maximum number of shares of common stock that may be issued under the 2007 Equity Participation Plan; or

-• take any other action that requires shareholder approval to comply with any tax, regulatory or stock exchange requirements.
+- increase the maximum number of shares of common stock that may be issued under the 2008 Equity Participation Plan; or - take any other action that requires stockholder approval to comply with any tax, regulatory or stock exchange requirements.